bbtsoftware/BBT.StructureTools/docs/input/docs/getting-started/principles.md

 as additional argument.

 :::{.alert .alert-info}
-If possible, use the generic implementations supplied with the libary.
+If possible, use the generic implementations supplied with the library.
 :::

 ## Preprocessings